SuperCowPowers/workbench/docs/glue/index.md

 <img alt="sageworks_repl" style="float: right; width: 348px; padding-left: 12px; border: 1px solid grey;""
 src="https://github.com/SuperCowPowers/sageworks/assets/4806709/64b72d12-e5d6-411a-9ce5-a64926afceea">

 Here are the settings and a screen shot to guide you.
+There are several ways to set up and run Glue Jobs, with either the SageWorks-ExecutionRole or using the SageWorksAPIPolicy.
 Please feel free to contact SageWorks support if you need any help with setting up Glue Jobs.

 - IAM Role: SageWorks-ExecutionRole
 - Type: Spark